1. How is my Field placement determined? Do I get to choose?

 2. What if I want to complete my Field placement at an agency that has not been used before?

 Students can note an agency on the Field application and/or to the Director of Field during a scheduled interview.
-The Director of Field will explore the agency possibility, and if the agency meets the learning needs of the internship experience and is both able and willing to provide social work supervision for a student, an Agency Affiliation Agreement will be sent through the Baylor University Office of General Counsel's office.
-Once the signed agreement is returned to the Office of General Counsel, then the agency is approved and the student can be placed there.
+The Director of Field will explore the agency possibility, and if the agency meets the learning needs of the internship experience and is both able and willing to provide social work supervision for a student, an Memorandum of Agreement will be sent electronically.
+Once the signed agreement is submitted, then the agency is approved and the student can be considered for placement there.

 3. How many hours are required for the Field Placement?

 The BSW and MSW Foundation internship require two semesters of completing 240 hours at the Field placement, for a total of 480 hours.
-The MSW Concentration internship requires a total of 550 hours, with 60-100 of those hours being completed during the Fall semester and the remaining 450-490 hours being completed in the Spring.
+The MSW Concentration internship requires a total of 550 hours.

 4. When can internship hours be completed?

 Students in the BSW or MSW Foundation Field placements begin their internship hours during the first week of classes for the internship semester (first semester is fall, second semester is spring), and can complete their time at their Field placement no earlier than one week before classes end.
-Students in the spring semester of the MSW Concentration internship will begin earning their hours the week before classes start and then finish mid-April.
+Students in the MSW Concentration internship start hours in the first week of the fall and end in the spring as well.
+However, students in the spring semester will finish before the last week of the semester in order to complete the Capstone course.
 Most internship hours are completed during the normal work-day schedule, though there are some placements that will involve the student in evening or weekend activities or responsibilities.
-If you are concerned about how your own schedule will allow for field placement hours to be completed, you should make that known to the Directors of Field Education during the Field application process.
+If you are concerned about how your own schedule will allow for field placement hours to be completed, you should make that known during the Field application process.

 5. Will I be paid for the work I do at my Field placement?

 The Field Education office is committed to securing compensated internships when possible, though the majority of internships are not compensated.
 However, the Field Education office is committed first to the educational integrity of the internship and does not guarantee any student the possibility of a compensated Field internship.
 Some internship stipends will be provided through the agency directly to the student while others are provided through the agency to Baylor and then to the student.
-Others may be provided through grants in the School of Social Work.
-Students with special needs or interest in compensated internships should discuss these needs with the Directors of Field Education.
-All students will have equal opportunity to apply for subsidized internships.
-When more than one student is interested in a compensated internship, the students will interview with the subsidy provider who will have significant input in making the final decision about the placement.
+Others may be provided through grants in the Garland School of Social Work.
+Students with special needs or interest in compensated internships should discuss these needs with the Director of Field Education.
+Like uncompensated internships, when more than one student is interested in a particular opportunity, the students will interview with the organization itself, and the organization/subsidizing entity will have significant input in making the final decision about the placement.

 6. Can I still work at my current job while I complete my Field placement?

-The School of Social Work often recommends not having a job while in your internship semesters, due to the amount of time and energy that the Field placement requires.
+The Garland School of Social Work recommends not having a job while in your internship semesters, due to the amount of time and energy that the Field placement requires.
 However, we also understand the financial needs that can exist and recognize that there have been students who have been able to hold an outside job and successfully complete the Field placement/internship.
+All students should consider the number of hours and the need for schedule flexibility when trying to balance work, courses, and internship requirements.

 7. What if I am employed by an agency that takes interns?
 Can I complete my placement there?
 Is it possible to have my internship in my place of employment?